The Application Process

-Yes, but only for the LLB Law at the University of the Western Cape and the University of Fort Hare programmes.
+Yes, but only for the LLB Law programme at the University of the Western Cape or the University of Fort Hare.

 Yes.
 Please see the relevant web pages for details.

-No. We do not place age restrictions on our scholarships.
+No. We do not place any age restrictions on our scholarships.